apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 ## Older versions

 This theme uses [`simple-git`](https://github.com/steveukx/git-js) to look for older versions of documentation and create pages for them.
-If no _gatsby-config.js_ is found in the docs directory of an older version, its existing Hexo config will be used to define its `sidebarCategories`.
+If no _gatsby-config.js_ is found in the docs directory of an older version, its existing Hexo config will be used to configure its `sidebarCategories`.
 Only one set of documentation will be generated per major version, based on its latest published tag.

 ## Deployment